hyperupcall/blog/content/posts/general terminal automation.md

 ## Hello World (expect)

-Expect is essentially a library for Tcl that adds extra functions which enables us to supply input and parse the output of a program.
+Expect is essentially a library for Tcl that adds extra functions which enables us to supply input and check the output of a program.
 Using Expect is very similar.
-Below, we use an Expect function called `sleep`, which sort of pauses the program for the amount of seconds specified.
-In this case, it pauses for `1` second in between printing those two statements.
+Below, we use an Expect function called `sleep`, which sort of pauses the program for the amount of seconds specified:

 ```tcl
 #!/usr/bin/expect -f